ma3u/ESP8266_Lua/README.md

 	sudo python esptool.py -p /dev/cu.SLAB_USBtoUART write_flash -fm dio -fs 32m -ff 40m 0x0 your.bin

-Of course you'll have to change the paths to point at your files.
+You'll have to change the paths to point to your files.

 After flashing the firmware get something like [ESPlorer](http://esp8266.ru/esplorer/) (you'll need [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)) to ease your interaction with the embedded device.
 Now you're ready to start programming your ESP device.